isomerpages/moe-peircesec/_ccas/Sports/Rugby.md

 They reap benefits from rugby training and playing; they build strength, increases bone capacity and boost cardiovascular performance.

 For the mental aspect, our boys build confidence and boost their self-esteem.
-Playing rugby also helps them to de-stress.
+Playing rugby also helps them to de-stress.&nbsp;

 The training sessions and games at the field have taught the boys to respect for their team mates, the opposition and the coach, teachers-in-charge and also the referee.